jfcloutier/karma_system/design_notes/acting.md

 * sends back nothing if the status of the directive is as predicted
 * otherwise
   * if the directive does not correspond, or no longer corresponds, to any of its experiences
-    * it sends back a `not_relevant` activation prediction error
+    * it sends back a `not_relevant` activation prediction error, and
+    * forgets any goal activation experience and plan about the directive
   * else
     * if the directive is new, it creates an activation experience with status `relevant` to track its progress

 At the `begin` phase, a CA:

-* Persists goal activation predictions received during the approximate timeframe of parent CAs
+* Persists predictions, including goal activation predictions, received during the approximate timeframe of parent CAs
-  * To signal that the parent CAs' interest in goal activation is maintained for the duration of their current timeframe
+  * To signal that the parent CAs' interest in goal activations is maintained for the duration of their current timeframe

 During the `predict` phase, a CA:

 * Emits activation predictions to its umwelt for all directives in an active plan
   * A plan is active if the directives in it are neither all `executed` nor all `failed`
-  * An activation prediction is sent to the umwelt about a directive as having activation status:
+  * An activation prediction is sent to the umwelt about a directive as having an affirmative activation status of:
     * `executed` to cause the execution of plans the umwelt built for the directive
+      * only if all directives in it are observed as `planned` and
+      * the planned goal is predicted as `executed` if not an intent, else right away
     * `planned` to cause the activation of the directive to be planned by the umwelt
+      * only if all directives in the plan are observed as `relevant`
     * `relevant` to otherwise validate that the directive is (still) meaningful to the CA's umwelt
-* Note that only "affirmative" goal activation predictions are made (`relevant`, `planned` or `executed`)

 During the `observe` phase, a CA: